imdhemy/google-play-billing/README.md

 **PHP Google Play Billing** provides the required implementation to add Google Play's billing system to your php project.

-## 1.Google Play's billing system overview
+## Google Play's billing system overview

 Google Play's billing system is a service that enables you to sell digital products and content in your Android app.